openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Registering an Image
 --------------------

-1) Navigate to the "Sahara" tab in the dashboard, then click on the "Image Registry" panel.
+1) Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Image Registry" panel.

 2) From that page, click on the "Register Image" button at the top right.